Mathnerd314/stroscot/docs/Commentary/Syntax.rst

 They constructed several models using these factors, mainly a Bayesian classifier, all of which predicted average readability scores better than the original human raters.
 But the model is not public.

+An Ada guideline is "language constructs which do not express similar ideas should not look similar".

 Proportional fonts
 ------------------